tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 # STOCK CLASSIFICATION SYSTEM

-- First categorize a company by size.
+- First, categorize a company by size.
 Large companies cannot be expected to grow as quickly as smaller companies.
 Big companies have small moves, small companies have big moves

 - Next, categorize a company by its “story” type.
-If you can’t figure out what story category a company is, then ask around.
+If you can’t figure out a company's story category, then ask around.

 - Categorizing stocks allows you to set the right expectations from an investment, guiding your future actions.
-  - Don’t hold onto a Stalwart after it’s 2x, hoping for 10x.
+  - Don’t hold onto a Stalwart after it’s 2x.
+Hoping for 10x.
 If you buy a great Stalwart for a good price, you may forget about it for 20 years, but you can’t do so with a Cyclical.

-- The correct categorization also allows you to know the possible future trajectory of the company, providing an efficient checklist to gauge its performance.
+- The correct categorization also lets you know the company's possible future trajectory, providing an efficient checklist to gauge its performance.
-  - Utility can’t beat Stalwart, if it’s not a Turnaround.
-No point in trading a Fast Grower as a Stalwart and selling for a 50% gain, vs, possible 10x.
+  - Utility can’t beat Stalwart if it’s not a Turnaround.
+No point in trading a Fast Grower as a Stalwart and selling for a 50% gain vs a possible 10x.

 - Assuming you’ve taken the first step of doing proper research, spreading money among several categories is another way to minimize downside risk.
-- companies don't stay in the the same category forever.
-High growth companies cannot maintain the double digit growth forever.
-Fast growing companies will become stalwarts and slow growers and may go so far down that they become a turnaround candidate.
+- companies don't stay in the same category forever.
+High-growth companies cannot maintain double-digit growth forever.
+Fast-growing companies will become stalwarts and slow growers and may go so far down that they become turnaround candidates.

 ## 1) SLOW GROWERS

 - ***Traits***
-  - Usually large and aging companies, whose Growth rate = GNP (gross national product) Growth rate
+  - Usually large and aging companies, whose Growth rate = GNP (gross national product).
+Growth rate
   - When industries slow down, most companies lose momentum as well
   - Easy to spot using stock charts
   - Pay large and regular dividends
   - Bladder theory of corporate finance: the more cash that builds up in the treasury, the greater the pressure to piss it away.
-Companies that don’t pay dividends, have a history of diworseification.
+Companies that don’t pay dividends have a history of diworseification.
   - Stocks that pay dividends are favoured vs stocks that don’t.
-Presence of dividend creates a floor price, keeping a stock from falling away during market crashes.
-If investors are certain that the high dividend yield will hold up, then they’ll buy for the dividend.
+Dividends create a floor price, keeping stock from falling away during market crashes.
+Investors who know that the high dividend yield will hold up will buy for the dividend.
 This is one reason to buy Slow
-Growers and Stalwarts, since people flock to blue chips during panic.
+Growers and Stalwarts, since people flock to blue chips during the panic.
-  - If a Slow Grower stops dividend, you’re stuck with a sluggish company with little going for it.
+  - If a Slow Grower stops dividends, you’re stuck with a sluggish company with little going for it.
 - ***Examples***
   - GE, Alcoa, Utilities, Dow Chemical